Connecticut College System to Undergo Major Overhaul in Merger

 Controversy Brewing

-“I am totally opposed to the consolidation and merger idea,” Mary Kirk, president of Montgomery Community College, was reported saying at Education Portal.
+“I am opposed to the consolidation and merger idea,” Mary Kirk, president of Montgomery Community College, said at Education Portal.
 Kirk voiced concern over rural students who might not have the same access to affordable education and training after the merger.

-Connecticut Governor Dannel P. Malloy, who helped state legislators get the bill passed, is not surprised by the opposition to the plan.
-Malloy told CBS Connecticut, “There will always be change and since campuses are places that prepare people for the future and careers in a changing world, campuses become places of lots of change.”
+Connecticut Governor Dannel P. Malloy, who helped state legislators pass the bill, is not surprised by the opposition to the plan.
+Malloy told CBS Connecticut, “There will always be change, and since campuses prepare people for the future and careers in a changing world, campuses will become places of lots of change.”

-Connecticut is not the first state to try this type of model for its state schools.
-According to a report at the CT Mirror, Alaska, Minnesota, Maryland, Massachusetts and North Dakota have all taken similar steps.
+Connecticut is not the first state to try this model for its schools.
+According to a report in the CT Mirror, Alaska, Minnesota, Maryland, Massachusetts, and North Dakota have all taken similar steps.
 At this point, North Dakota’s merger model is the only one that has shown success.
-However, Terry MacTaggart, author of a book that analyzed all five of the mergers, said that Connecticut’s efforts show great potential thus far.
-He described the Regents involved in the transition as “a seasoned board [with] success in business, success in the public sector, success in politics…”
+However, Terry MacTaggart, author of a book that analyzed all five mergers, said that Connecticut’s efforts show great potential thus far.
+He described the Regents involved in the transition as “a seasoned board [with] business success, success in the public sector, success in politics…”

 “There is a kind of readiness for change,” MacTaggart stated in the CT Mirror.
 “I genuinely believe you guys can pull this off.”